 Optimize Your Images

 Images can take up a lot of space on your website.
-If they’re not optimized, they can slow down your page loading time.
+If they’re too large, they can slow down your page loading time.

-To optimize your images, you can resize and compress your images, by using image editing software like Adobe Photoshop or GIMP.
+To proceed with optimization, you can resize and compress them, by using editing software like Adobe Photoshop or GIMP.

-If you’re using WordPress, there are also plugins that can help you optimize your images, like Smush and ShortPixel Image Optimizer.
+If you’re using WordPress, some plugins can help you with this task, like Smush and ShortPixel Image Optimizer.

 You can do this by: